tsauvajon/twelvefa/Readme.md

 ## Deploy

 Most of the steps for creating the GCP project are described in `init-gcp.sh`.
 This file has not been tested, consider running each command manually.
-I think I forgot to include a few of the commands I ran.

-After the project was correctly configured, the service is deployed on GKE by CircleCI.
+After the project is correctly configured, the service is deployed on GKE by CircleCI.

-Env variables to set:
-`TF_VAR_billing_account`: `gcloud beta billing accounts list` `TF_CREDS`: where to save the creds json file.
-`PROJECT_ID`: GCP Project ID

 ## 12 Factors